 - Married students (with proof of marriage certificate).

 - Students who show proof of independent standing by maintaining financial independence for at least two years prior.

 - Students who have dependent children.

 - Students who are under the age of 16, or older than 24 years of age, before September 1 of the current academic year.

 - The student has a medical housing need that cannot be reasonably accommodated by the College.

-Appeals to reside off campus will be considered on a holistic basis and a decision will be made and delivered to the student within five business days.
-Appeals to reside off campus cannot be submitted after the start of the academic semester.
+Petitions to reside off campus will be considered on a holistic basis and a decision will be made and delivered to the student within ten business days.